 If the patient is actively having a seizure, becoming violent, or having difficulty breathing, do not delay.
 Call your local emergency number (such as 911).

 Your local poison center can be reached directly by calling the national toll-free Poison Help hotline (1-800-222-1222) from anywhere in the United States.
 This national hotline number will let you talk to experts in poisoning.
 They will give you further instructions.

 For a POISON EMERGENCY call:1-800-222-1222ANYWHERE IN THE UNITED STATESThis national hotline number will let you talk to experts in poisoning.
 This ...

 This is a free and confidential service.
 All local poison control centers in the United States use this national number.
 You should call if you have any questions about poisoning or poison prevention.
 It does NOT need to be an emergency.
 You can call for any reason, 24 hours a day, 7 days a week.

 The health care provider will measure and monitor the person's vital signs, including temperature, pulse, breathing rate, and blood pressure.
 Symptoms will be treated as appropriate.
 The person may receive:

 - Activated charcoal and laxative, if the drug was taken by mouth

 - Blood and urine tests

-- CT scan of the head if associated head injury is suspected
+- CT (computerized tomography) scan (a type of advanced imaging) of the head, if head injury is suspected

-How well a patient does depends on the amount of drug taken and how quickly treatment was received.
-The faster a patient gets medical help, the better the chance for recovery.
+How well a person does depends on the amount of drug they took and how quickly they were treated.
+The faster a person gets medical help, the better the chance for recovery.